stablecaps/eyes3scribe/README.md

     3. create repo avatar image

 5. **Bug Fixes and Improvements**
-    1. fix paths so it works with windows
+    1. fix paths so it works with windows - use Pathlib
     2. move undefined md pages to undef category
     3. fix orphan single quote on value for about, param, etc